KWEZI-H/KWEZI-H/README.md

-- 👋 Hi, I’m @KWEZI-H
+- 🌻 Hi, I’m Kwezi
 - 👀 I’m interested in Music, Food Education, Fictional Books and Event Management.
 - 🌱 I’m currently learning The ALX, AI Career Essentials (AiCE) program and a little bit of Graphic Designing
-- 💞️ I’m looking to collaborate on An Event with major AI influence in it.
+- 🫱🏾‍🫲🏽 I’m looking to collaborate on An Event with major AI influence in it.
 - 📫 You can reach me via instagram on kwezi_h.
-- 😄 Pronouns: Her, She
+- 🫅🏾 Pronouns: Her, She
 - ⚡ Fun fact: I don't need alcohol to have a good time.

 <!---